Kirk Pearson

 I am the founder of Dogbotic, a creative audio studio where I’ve taught thousands of students from fifty countries how to build synthesizers from scratch—a subject I literally wrote the book on (Electronic Music From Scratch, Make: Publications).

-If you’re the kind of person that cares about academic credentials, hold a Bachelor of Music in composition and a Bachelor of Arts in geology and film from Oberlin College and Conservatory—a multidisciplinary foundation that led me to spend a year traveling the globe as a Thomas J. Watson Fellow researching experimental musical instruments.
-My research career has been similarly varied; I’ve served as a visiting researcher in human-computer interaction at CMU and the University of Washington, and I am a published paleontology researcher with the American Museum of Natural History, where I investigated trilobite ontogeny.
+If you’re the kind of person that cares about academic credentials, hold a Bachelor of Music in composition and a Bachelor of Arts in geology and film from Oberlin College and Conservatory—a multidisciplinary foundation that led me to spend a year as a Thomas J. Watson Fellow researching experimental musical instruments in over 20 countries.
+I am a published paleontologist with the American Museum of Natural History, where I researched trilobites.

 I cut my sandwiches diagonally.